OISF/suricata-verify/README.md

   <test-name>           Name of the test folder
   <pcap-file>           Path to the PCAP file

-optional arguments:
+options:
-  -h, --help            show this help message and exit --rules <rules-path>
-                        Path to rules file (optional) --output-path <output-path>
+  -h, --help            show this help message and exit --rules <rules>       Path to rule file --output-path <output-path>
-                        Path to the folder where generated test.yaml should be put
-  --eventtype-only      Create filter blocks based on event types only
-                        This means the subfields of the event in the eve log will not be added to the test.yaml file
+                        Path to the folder where generated test.yaml should be put --eventtype-only      Create filter blocks based on event types only This means the subfields of the event in the eve log will not be added to the test.yaml file